Feedback Loops: How Digital Marketers Can Continuously Improve With Customer Insights

 Feedback loops are worth their weight in gold.
 However, you may struggle to build engagement amongst your customers if you fail to incentivize engagement.
 This is a serious issue, as low engagement rates can lead you to believe that anomalous data is actually reliable.

-Bolster your customer engagement and increase the reliability of your feedback loops by incentivizing engagement.
+Bolster your customer experience and increase the reliability of your feedback loops by incentivizing engagement.
 Trial strategies like:

 • Run prizes and giveaways for folks who participate